 Improve Your Site Speed With Website Maintenance

-New improvements to your content management system or hosting technology can have an impact on your overall speed.
-Google looks for fast-loading sites, as site visitors are not going to wait around for a resource-intensive landing page.
+New improvements to your content management system or hosting technology can impact your overall speed.
+Google looks for fast-loading sites, as website visitors will not wait for a resource-intensive landing page.

 This includes visitors using mobile devices.
-With the rate of people using mobile devices to access the web growing steadily, you could even make the argument that it’s even more important to keep your site as speedy as possible.
+With the rate of people using mobile devices to access the web growing steadily, you could argue that it’s even more important to keep your website as speedy as possible.

 “A site that’s mobile-ready will rank higher in Google search results than one that is not.
 Blue Corona found sites that were not mobile-ready were slammed by a 50-percent reduction in organic traffic since Google officially announced their decision to rank mobile-ready pages higher.”RELATED READING: How To Convert Leads Into B2B Sales With Your Website